SudiptaSanki/ClarityAI/README.md

 ### Extension Not Working

+- Most common error is when you cannot summarize any more that means you have used up all free tokens.
+Then either wait for next day or you can create new API Key(From another Gemini account)
 - Try reloading the extension in `chrome://extensions/`
 - Check the browser console for error messages
 - Ensure the extension has permission to access the current page

 ## Privacy

-- Your API key is stored locally in your browser
+- Your API key is stored locally in your browser so nothing to worry no one can see it)
 - Page content is sent to Google's Gemini API for summarization
 - No data is stored on external servers